 I’m talking to Shell International’s climate change team, but this approach will do equally for the new [Foundation], as it’s only one step or so off Shell’s equivalent of a board level.
 I do know a little about the Foundation and what kind of projects they are looking for.
 It could be relevant for the new building, incidentally, though opinions are mixed as to whether it’s within the remit.

-Mike Hulme then discusses with O’Riordan the potential benefits for the Tyndall Centre:
+Mike Hulme then discusses with O’Riordan the potential benefits to the Tyndall Centre:

 Tim, I am meeting with Mick at 09:15 next Tuesday to talk about his links with Shell—and Tyndall dimension re. studentships, etc. Are you here and can you join us?

 The courtship goes well.
 Later in the year Kelly sends out a progress report:

 Notes from the meeting with Shell International attached….
 What ensued was necessarily a rather speculative discussion with the following points emerging.

 1) Shell International would give serious consideration to what I referred to in the meeting as a ‘strategic partnership’ with the T[yndall] C[entre], broadly equivalent to a ‘flagship alliance’ in the TC proposal.